I'm Mita, Your Housekeeper.: Plot

 The Asuda family—a father, Keiichi, and four children ranging in age from 5 to 16—are still grieving over the death of the mother, Nagiko.
 Through an agency, the father hires a new housekeeper to take charge of the housework.
 They get Mita, an impassive person who does her job impeccably, but speaks in monotones and completely suppresses her emotions.
 The agency owner warns the father to be careful about what family members ask Mita to do, because she will do anything that she is ordered to do, even going as far as to kill someone.
 The only thing she will not do is a task that requires her to smile or to speak about or reveal her past.
 During this period of time, the family becomes fragmented, as they each blame themselves for the mother's death.
 Mita helps guide the family through these problems, though she does not explicitly give them advice.

 Eventually, the family manages to come to terms with their mother's death.
 They in turn help Mita to overcome her extremely traumatic past, because of which she cannot smile or speak her mind.
 Thanks to their constant care for her, Mita gradually starts to discover love again.
 However, Mita knows that she cannot become the stepmother of these children, and thus takes the drastic step of becoming a cruel and ultimately short-lived stepmother.
 In the end, Urara, the children's aunt, becomes their stepmother.
 Mita then reveals that she cannot work for them anymore, since she has found employment elsewhere.
 On Christmas Eve, the family finally managed to make Mita smile during their last dinner together.
 With the family having found their priorities in life, Mita leaves the family on Christmas Day to work for yet another household.

-The characters include Urara, a kindly and well-intended woman who is the sister of the deceased mother but is also something of a klutz with a knack for showing up at inopportune moments and messing up, and Yoshiyuki Yūki, who is Urara's father, the children's grandfather, who holds his son-in-law responsible for his daughter Nagiko's death.
-His anger and frustration gradually dissipate over the course of the events of the series.
-There is also a nosy and unpleasant neighbor who behaves in quite a cruel way to the Asudas, despite that fact that she has her own problems.
+Other characters include Urara—a kindly and well-intended woman who is the sister of the deceased mother but is also something of a klutz with a knack for showing up at inopportune moments and messing up—and Yoshiyuki Yūki—Urara's father (the children's grandfather), who holds his son-in-law responsible for his daughter Nagiko's death; his anger and frustration gradually dissipate over the course of the events of the series.
+There is also a nosy and unpleasant neighbor who behaves in quite a cruel way to the Asudas, although she has her own problems.